 Not sure how your app should work?
 Struggling with settling on the right user flows?
 The web is full of UX pattern libraries, which bring together the user flows of successful apps to inspire and inform your own.
 Our favourite is the UX Archive, which groups together user flows according to tasks such as ‘Getting directions’, ‘Booking’ and ‘Logging in’.

 10. When all else fails: 99 Designs

-Sometimes you really, really need a designer to design something for you.
+Sometimes you need a designer to design something for you.
 But if you still don’t have the cash to bring in a full-time designer, then 99 Designs can provide a cheap way of getting a bespoke logo, T-shirt or website designed for you.
-It’s basically a design contest site, which means you submit a brief and choose the value of your prize.
+It’s a design contest site, which means you submit a brief and choose the value of your prize.
 Then creatives around the world submit their entries to the contest.
-You then pick a winner, who gets the prize.
+You then pick a winner who gets the prize.

-For logo design, the cheapest prize is £229, and 99 Designs says you can expect to have 30 designs to choose from.
-Of course, you get what you pay for, and the quality is very unlikely to match what a pro designer would produce.
-But it is at least an option if you’re unable to either design something yourself, or pay for a professional.
+For logo design, the cheapest price is £229, and 99 Designs says you can expect to have 30 designs to choose from.
+Of course, you get what you pay for, and the quality is unlikely to match what a pro designer would produce.
+But it is at least an option if you’re unable to either design something yourself or pay for a professional.